Identity Theft: Freezing Your Credit

 Why do I Need a Credit Freeze?

 Credit freezes are free for all American citizens by federal law.
-A credit freeze will stop a criminal who steals your identifying information from being able to open new accounts such as store credit cards and loans in your name.
+A credit freeze will stop a criminal who steals your identifying information from being able to open new accounts in your name, such as store credit cards and loans.
 According to the Bureau of Justice, over 2/3 of identity theft victims lost more than $10,000 and had to spend hundreds of hours proving to the bank and police that the accounts were fraudulent.
 Identity theft isn’t always about draining your existing bank account, it’s often about opening new accounts to spend money that the criminal never intends to pay back but the bank expects you to be responsible for.
 Identity theft is an extremely long, complicated, frustrating, and exhausting experiences that can take months or even years to fix - if it ever gets fixed at all.

 In 2017, consumer credit scoring agency Equifax suffered a data breach that affected nearly half of all Americans.
 Additionally, many of us have shared personal information like birthdays and past addresses in ways that have ultimately found their way onto people search websites like Spokeo and Axciom.
 In other words: if you have an internet connection, it’s highly likely that a criminal already has all the information about you they need to open a fraudulent account in your name.
 This is why every American reading this needs to freeze their credit.